Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re hoping to be a little kinder to mother earth, the Organicore is a solid option.
 It’s made from 100% compostable plant materials, so you won’t have to toss it in a landfill at the end of its life.
 The Organicore can only take eight-foot drops, but that still beats plenty of other thin cases on the market.

-Once again, the best color options are reserved for the iPhone 12 family — Natural, Eucalyptus, and Charcoal.
-The Galaxy gang is limited to Charcoal.
-You won’t find the Organicore for any devices outside of Apple and Samsung.
+Once again, the best color options are reserved for the iPhone 14 and 13 families — Natural, Eucalyptus, and Charcoal.
+The Galaxy gang only saw Organicore cases for the S21 lineup, and even then it was limited to Charcoal.
+The S22 and S23 only get a clear model, and even then availability is limited.
+Just like Incipio’s other new case types, you won’t find the Organicore for any devices outside of Apple and Samsung.

 Get the Incipio Organicore for: